Lemoncode/react-by-sample/02 Properties/readme.md

 # 02 Properties

-In this sample we will introduce a basic React concept, handling properties.
+In this example we introduce a basic React concept: handling properties.

-We will add a _username_ property and display it in the _hello_ component.
+We add a _username_ property and display it in the _hello_ component.

-We will take a startup point sample **01 Hello React**:
+We take as startup point the example **01 Hello React**:

 ### Summary steps:

-- _hello_ stateless component: create a property that will hold the _username_ value.
+- _hello_ stateless component: create a property to hold the _username_ value.

-- Let's inform it from our parent control.
+- Let's provide a value from our parent control.

 ## Prerequisites